JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 ![Cell Clouds](Figures/MCNP/CellClouds.png)

+- Cells can be grouped into "clouds" by influence
+- 90%, 95%, 99% detection ratios

 *We can order the cells by their detection ratios, and get a better grasp of where the top 90, 95 and 99% of unimpeded signal is originating.*

 ## Range measurement

 ![Gradient Weighed Avg vs Homogeneous Avg](Figures/MCNP/GradientWeighedAvgvsHomogeneousAvg.png)

-- Example: measure energy deposition in detector, binned by mesh cell
-- Weighted sum of tallies per bin

-Figure: Comparison of homogeneous vs. meshed cell with same measured carbon content
+- Sum(Cell detector ratio * Cell Carbon weight) = Measured Carbon
+- Compare with homogeneous cell readings

 *In this example I measure the heating deposition into the detector, binned by mesh cells.
-I take the weighted sum of tallies per bin.
-Relatively, i use these values to describe the proportional effect on the detector result.
-Lets compare the spectral readings and range of a homogeneous cell with a cell mesh with the same amount of measured carbon.*
+For every cell, I multiply the ratio of the energy deposition with the carbon content, and then sum these values.
+This gives me a weighted sum of the carbon content.
+If I set this value as the characteristic of a single homogenous cell, it aligns well with the heterogenous sectioned model.*

 ## Usage Example